thalassa-cloud/terraform-provider-thalassa/docs/resources/subnet.md

 - `cidr` (String) CIDR of the Subnet
 - `name` (String) Name of the Subnet
-- `organisation_id` (String) Reference to the Organisation of the Subnet.
-If not provided, the organisation of the (Terraform) provider will be used.
 - `vpc_id` (String) VPC of the Subnet

 ### Optional